dnltsk/kicktipp-timeseries/README.md

 # Kicktipp TimeSeries

-Interactive time series visualization for [Kicktipp](http://kicktipp.com/) football prediction groups.
+This is an interactive time series visualization for [Kicktipp](http://kicktipp.com/) football prediction groups.
-Because I like to recap all the tight moments :grimacing: with all the personal highs :chart_with_upwards_trend: and lows :chart_with_downwards_trend: during a prediction group.
+Motivation behind ist that I would like to recap all the tight moments :grimacing: with all the personal highs :chart_with_upwards_trend: and lows :chart_with_downwards_trend: during the prediction phase.

 It is tested with prediction groups from

-* EURO2016
+:soccer: EURO2016
-* Bundesliga (15/16)
+:soccer: Bundesliga (15/16)

 ![Sample animation](src/main/resources/public/img/animation-medium.gif "Sample animation")